abhisheksrocks/async_button/README.md

 );
 ```

-Here as well, there is an alternative constructor with some pre-defined styles
+Here as well, there is an alternative constructor

 ```dart
 AsyncOutlinedButton.withDefaultStyles(